The Theatre Alliance cast rocks the stage in Buddy (2016)Review: Rousing ‘Buddy’ at Theatre Alliance tours early rock ‘n’ roll

-“The singing throughout the production is solid, with special note of Omar Sosa (as Ritchie Valens, he has a lively ‘La Bamba’ moment), and the trio of ladies who play multiple roles — Rebecca Barnhardt, Amanda Decker and Selin Yalcinkaya.
+“The singing throughout the production is solid, with special note of Omar Sosa (as Ritchie Valens, he has a lively ‘La Bamba’ moment), and the trio of ladies who play multiple roles, including Rebecca Barnhardt and Amanda Decker.
 Era choreography, wigs and costumes serve the production well.

 “Music director Tommy Jackson has also assembled a dependable band that drives the beat from top to bottom.
 Along with the actors, they fire on all cylinders in the concert that shows what entertainers were lost in that 1959 plane accident.
 If you go, and your toes aren’t tapping along with those final songs, check your pulse.”

 — Bill Cissna, Winston-Salem Journal

 Photos courtesy of Dancing Lemur Photography

 For more information click here